 The Company is committed to adhere to the highest standards of ethical, moral and legal conduct of business operations.
 To maintain these standards, the Company encourages its employees who have concerns about suspected misconduct to come forward and express these concerns without fear of punishment or unfair treatment.
 A Vigil (Whistle Blower) Mechanism provides a channel to the employees and Directors to report to the management concerns about unethical behavior, actual or suspected fraud or violation of the codes of conduct or policy or any misconduct.
 The mechanism provides for adequate safeguards against victimization of employees and Directors to avail of the mechanism and also provide for direct access to the Chairman of the Audit Committee in exceptional cases.
-No personnel have been denied access to the audit committee.
 This is to affirm that no personnel have been denied access to the audit committee during the year.
 The whistle Blower Policy is available at the website of the Company at www.nilainfra.com.